Adrian925492/Docker/module1_note.md

 **Docker client config file** - simrarly to docker daemon, also docker client can be configured.
 To do that we have to just create **config.json** file with new config and pass it to docker client command by ```docker --config <path_to_configfile_directory> <command>```.
 Other possibility is to use **env DOCKER_CONFIG=<path_to_configfile>**.
 If we export such env, the docker clint will use the config any time.
 We can set it by command ```export DOCKER_CONFIG=<path_to_configdir>``` and unset it by command ```unset DOCKER_CONFIG```.
 We can also set it permanently by modyfing/adding **config.json** file to **~/.docker** path.

+**Logs from docker** - logs from docker can be read and accesed via OS.
+It differs depending on os type.
+The full path of logs location in the OS are in lach.dev/docker-engine-logs more info can be found.
+In ubuntu, to see the logs, we have to run ```sudo tail -f /var/log/upstart/docker.log```.

+**Monitoring used resources** - we can look for used hard disk memory by docker daemon  by ```docker system df``` command.
+The ```-v``` flag added to the command lists the informations of used memory by image and container.
+In order to monitor in real time the resource usage by container, including CPU, RAM and network usage, we can use ```docker stats``` command.
+The ```--no-stream``` flag will run the stats just once, without real time feedback.
+Additionally we can add ```--format <format>``` parameter to format the output.
+All formats of docker stats command can be found in docker stats command documentation.
+In order to see detailed informations about docker image/container, we can use ```docker inspect <container/image>``` command.
+For example, command used on image will give us paths to caches filesystems of all layers being parts of the image.

+**Dangling images and dangling containers** - dangling images refers to images tahat are not taged and can be accesed only via its hash.
+Dangling image can occur if we rebuild some image and the old image would become a dangling.
+Same rule can be applied to containers, networks or volumes.
+To remove dangling objects we can use command ```docker <images / containers / volumes / networks > prune```.
+If we want to remove all dangling objects we can use command ```docker system prune```.
+In order to remove any specified non - dangling image, we can use ```docker rmi <image_name or hash>```, and to remove container - ```docker rm <container name of hash```.
+Adding ```-a``` flag to any prune command will efect removing all related to command docker objects, currently not running, not the dangling only.
+For example, if we have no container running at the moment, and we type ```docker system prune -a```, we will remove all contianers, images etc. The ```-f``` flag supress prune confirmation (usable in scripts).

 > **_NOTE_** !
 Popular programming languages has its eligeable images in docker hub naming same, as language.
 For example, to run python script we just need to type:
 ```docker run -v `pwd`/script.py:/script.py python:3-alpine pytohn3 /script.py```
 The docker will pull official image with python 3 alpine version and run "script" on it.